chiliagons/0-chiliagon-dao/README.md

 ```
 1. TODO: check state of proposal
 1. Superfluid daemon will pick up the proposal and create an IDA
-1. No funds will be send because there are no funds in the distribution address
+1. No funds will be sent because there are no funds in the distribution address
 1. At the end of the development phase, we will create a withdraw of enzyme proposal
 1. In this proposal we will create a transaction that withdraws and sends the increased amount to the Distribution Address